mattstanbrell/sluck-v2/src/utils/supabase/schema.md

 - Show reply count directly from the parent message
 - Display up to 3 replier avatars using the stored user IDs
 - Maintain consistency via trigger-based updates

+### Message Context and Embeddings
+- Messages store both embeddings and contextual information
+- Context field captures the relationship between messages in a chain
+- Embeddings are generated with context for better semantic search
+- When a new message is added to a chain:
+  - Previous messages in the chain have their embeddings cleared
+  - The latest message gets an embedding that includes chain context
+  - This ensures each chain is represented by a single embedding
+- The match_messages function returns both content and context
+  - Helps AI understand the full conversation flow
+  - Provides better context for semantic search results
+  - Makes search results more meaningful to users